BenMcLean/Voxel2Pixel/BenVoxel/README.md

 This applies to ***all*** chunks, so this information won't be repeated in the individual chunk type descriptions.

 #### `BENV` chunk (Root)
-BenVoxel binary files start with a `BENV` chunk which contains the entire file and corresponds to the root element in the JSON format.
+BenVoxel binary files start with a `BENV` chunk which contains the entire file and corresponds to the root object in the JSON format.
 It contains:
 - `Version`: One `KeyString` for version information.
 Higher alphanumeric comparison indicates higher version.
 - Compressed with L4Z:
   - `Global`: One `DATA` chunk for global metadata. (optional)